Particular/docs.particular.net/nservicebus/dependency-injection/index_ownership_core_[8.0,).partial.md

 snippet: ExternalStart

+> [!NOTE]
-NOTE: Refer to the container's documentation on how to use the container with the `Microsoft.Extensions.DependencyInjection` API.
+> Refer to the container's documentation on how to use the container with the `Microsoft.Extensions.DependencyInjection` API.

 ### Injecting the message session